 WE CAN EASILY MAINTAIN OUR SYSTEMS: all components are serviced at an accessible height.

-WE USE A PATENTED MATERIAL: this helps to minimise drag and maximise yield.
+WE USE A SPECIALIST MATERIAL: this helps to minimise drag and maximise yield.

-WE DON’T NEED EXTRA POWER: our technology is grid compliant.
+WE DON’T NEED THE GRID: our technology is grid compliant, but can also operate off-grid.

 A significant problem that conventional wind energy faces is access for maintenance.
-At KPS, we have ensured that emergency operations and repairs can be swiftly managed, by designing an easily detachable mooring system.
+At KPS, we have ensured that planned operations and repairs can be swiftly managed.

-This means that the maintenance can be carried out away from remote locations – whether it’s an onshore or offshore problem.
+This means that the maintenance can be carried out in remote locations – whether it’s an onshore or offshore problem.